Despite world elephant day being dedicated to celebrating elephants, the poachers sadly won’t be taking the day off.

 Wildlife around the world is facing unparalleled pressure from poachers and the illegal wildlife trade.
 The statistics are shocking and eye-opening.
 And we think everyone should know we live in a world where an estimated 35,000 elephants are killed every year.
 To help spread the word, we’ve gone digital and into the world of online gaming.
 As well as the United for Wildlife open access online courses with unlimited participation, we’ve helped develop a virtual conservation world in Minecraft to help spread the word about the terrible dangers facing wildlife, and the rangers who are battling to protect them.
 100,000 downloads of the ‘We are the Rangers’ map and 2 million views of Minecraft community videos from gamers around the world, and that’s a lot of people who now know about the elephant poaching crisis.

 These five actions are helping us to save these iconic animals by fighting against illegal killing and helping solve problems where there is conflict with people.
-Will you join us and be #UnitedforElephants?
+This World Elephant Day, will you join us and be #UnitedforElephants?